 This is far from being the only poetry on the wall at Trimithis.
-When we extended excavations further to the north, beyond the rhetoric classroom and its adjacent courtyards, we found at first what looked simply like a large area full of rooms used for some kind of processing of farm produce-exactly what, we do not yet know.
-But that area was only a reworking of a space created earlier, at the same time the house and the rhetoric classroom were built, and that space turned out to contain at least two more schoolrooms, with the tell-tale benches used by the students along the sides.
-[Figures 10 and 11 about here] On the wall of one of them was a passage from book 4 of the Odyssey, in which Helen is depicted making a potion to make Telemachus and his party forget all their woes-the fact that Odysseus had still not come home from Troy, most of all.
-This was written in a small, rapid handwriting that would be at home on papyrus, not on a wall.
-Above that was another passage, badly damaged but coming probably from a work that does not survive to us, evidently an anecdote closely related to one in a work of pseudo-Plutarch.
-The entire school was of quite some size, but its life was evidently short, and it was then turned entirely into work space, its function in the last stage of house's existence.
+When we extended excavations further to the north, beyond the rhetoric classroom and its adjacent courtyards, we found at first what looked simply like a large area full of rooms used for some kind of processing of farm produce-exactly what, we do not yet know. [image 12, overview] But that area [image 13, plan] was only a reworking of a space created earlier, at the same time the house and the rhetoric classroom were built, and that space turned out to contain at least two more schoolrooms, with the tell-tale benches used by the students along the sides. [images 14, 15] On the wall of one of them was a passage from book 4 of the Odyssey, where Helen is making a potion to make Telemachus and his party forget all their woes-the fact that Odysseus had still not come home from Troy, most of all.
+This was written in a small, rapid handwriting that would be at home on papyrus, not on a wall. [image 16] Above that was another passage, badly damaged but coming probably from a work that does not survive to us, evidently an anecdote closely related to one in a work of pseudo-Plutarch. [image 17, detail] If you come to the papyrology congress in Geneva, you will hear Raffaella discuss it.
+The entire school was of quite some size, but its life was evidently short, and it was turned entirely into work space, its function in the last stage of house's existence.

 Also from that period is a sign that the closure of the school is not to be taken as a sign that the owner during the last years of the house, Serenos, was an uncultivated sort.
-In the northernmost of the chambers on the west side of the house, at the top of a panel painting, someone wrote an awkwardly scrawled graffito.
-This may be, depending on the reading of one letter, turn out to be a line from Euripides' Hypsipyle, otherwise preserved only fragmentarily in an Oxyrhynchos papyrus.
+In the northernmost of the chambers on the west side of the house, at the top of a panel painting, someone wrote an awkwardly scrawled graffito. [image 18] This may be, depending on the reading of one letter, turn out to be a line from Euripides' Hypsipyle, otherwise preserved only fragmentarily in an Oxyrhynchos papyrus; Geneva, again, should bring more light on this.
 So the level of education here apparently sufficed to acquaint a member of the upper class with plays of Euripides.

 This is also not all.
-In another house, not yet excavated, several surface fragments have come to light, some already in the 1970s but one since we started to work, with Greek poems in epic dialect written on the walls and molded plaster Ionic capitals.
-The large letters across the top of this poetic fragment read SARP, which I think may be safely restored as Sarp[edon], the hero on the Trojan side mentioned in the Iliad.
+In another house, not yet excavated, several surface fragments have come to light, some already in the 1970s but one since we started to work, with Greek poems in epic dialect written on the walls and molded plaster Ionic capitals. [image 19] The large letters across the top of this fragment read SARP, which I think may be safely restored as Sarp[edon].
 A room with a series of poems about different mythological figures would be a nice discovery.
-We know where the fragment was picked up by a local boy, and someday we will excavate that house.
+We know where the fragment was picked up by a local boy, and someday we will excavate it.